top of page

 December 19th, 2020

-So when I was a baby poler watching the more advanced polers, Ayesha was the big dream for me.
+When I was a baby poler watching the advanced polers, I wanted nothing more than to unlock an Ayesha!
+It was the big dream for me.
 I remember thinking, the day I can do this trick, is the day I can happily give up pole knowing I did good.
-Haha, of course I became very quickly addicted to pole instead and have no intention of giving it up now!
+Haha!
+Of course I became very quickly addicted to pole instead and now have no intention of ever giving it up!

-But still that moment of achieving your first Ayesha is something so special, and something I worked a long time for.
-I remember being more than strong enough to do it at the time, but for some reason the move just wasn’t clicking!
-So I stepped back and put my physio hat on and started training for it off the pole too.
-And just like magic, everything clicked.
+But still, that moment of achieving your first Ayesha is something so special, and something I worked a long time for.
+I remember being more than strong enough to perform an Ayesha at the time, but for some reason the move just wasn’t clicking!
+So, I stepped back and put my physio hat on and realised exactly what I was missing!
+A few quick tweaks to my technique and a focus on some very targeted off the pole conditioning, and just like magic, everything clicked and I unlocked my first Ayesha.

 It’s easy to get daunted by the Ayesha.
-And to be honest, there are SOOOO many requirements that need to work together to perform an Ayesha correctly:
+And to be honest, there are SOOOO many requirements that need to work together to perform an Ayesha correctly.
+For this move we require:

 Let’s break the anatomy of this trick and each of these requirements down step by step: